-McMurphy has a criminal past and has once again gotten himself into trouble with the law.
+McMurphy has a criminal past and has once again gotten himself into trouble and is sentenced by the court.
 To escape labor duties in prison, McMurphy pleads insanity and is sent to a ward for the mentally unstable.
 Once here, McMurphy both endures and stands witness to the abuse and degradation of the oppressive Nurse Ratched, who gains superiority and power through the flaws of the other inmates.
-McMurphy and the other inmates band together to make a rebellious stance against the atrocious Nurse.
-Written by Jacob Oberfrank
+McMurphy and the other inmates band together to make a rebellious stance against the atrocious Nurse.- Written by Jacob Oberfrank

 McMurphy thinks he can get out of doing work while in prison by pretending to be mad.
 His plan backfires when he is sent to a mental asylum.
 He tries to liven the place up a bit by playing card games and basketball with his fellow inmates, but the head nurse is after him at every turn.- Written by Colin Tinto <firstname.lastname@example.org>

 McMurphy, a man with several assault convictions to his name, finds himself in jail once again.
 This time, the charge is statutory rape when it turns out that his girlfriend had lied about being eighteen, and was, in fact, fifteen (or, as McMurphy puts it, "fifteen going on thirty-five").
 Rather than spend his time in jail, he convinces the guards that he's crazy enough to need psychiatric care and is sent to a hospital.
 He fits in frighteningly well, and his different point of view actually begins to cause some of the patients to progress.
 Nurse Ratched becomes his personal cross to bear as his resistance to the hospital routine gets on her nerves.- Written by John Vogel <email@example.com> and J.D.

 Upon admittance to a mental institution, a brash rebel rallies the patients to take on the oppressive head nurse.- Written by Juan Trouilh